Sets the URL of the HTTP authentication server. The protocol is described below.

-The HTTP is used to communicate with the authentication server.
-The data in the response body is ignored, and the information is passed only in the headers.
+The HTTP protocol is used to communicate with the authentication server.
+The data in the response body is ignored, the information is passed only in the headers.

 Examples of requests and responses:

-If there is no “Auth-Wait” header in a request, an error will be returned and the connection will be closed.
+If there is no “Auth-Wait” header, an error will be returned and the connection will be closed.
 The current implementation allocates memory for each authentication attempt.
 The memory is freed only at the end of a session.
-Therefore, the number of invalid authentication attempts in a single session must be limited — the server must response without the “Auth-Wait” header after 10-20 attempts (the attempt number is passed in the “Auth-Login-Attempt” header).
+Therefore, the number of invalid authentication attempts in a single session must be limited — the server must respond without the “Auth-Wait” header after 10-20 attempts (the attempt number is passed in the “Auth-Login-Attempt” header).

-When the APOP or CRAM-MD5 are used, a request-response will look as follows.
+When the APOP or CRAM-MD5 are used, request-response will look as follows:

-For the SMTP, the response additionally takes into account the “Auth-Error-Code” header — if exists, it is used as a response code.
-Otherwise, the 535 5.7.0 code will be added to the “Auth-Status”.
+For the SMTP, the response additionally takes into account the “Auth-Error-Code” header — if exists, it is used as a response code in case of an error.
+Otherwise, the 535 5.7.0 code will be added to the “Auth-Status” header.

 For example, if the following response is received from the authentication server:

 HTTP/1.0 200 OK Auth-Status: Temporary server problem, try again later Auth-Error-Code: 451 4.3.0 Auth-Wait: 3

 then the SMTP client will receive an error